 As a workplace mindfulness trainer, I regularly share Professor Marie Åsberg's "Exhaustion Funnel" model and why we need to incorporate ways to recharge into our days and weeks.

 The top band of the diagram shows what a balanced life consists of.
-If work demands increase, we conscientiously drop things so that we can focus on what we need to get done.
-The first things to go are not the chores (I wish); what we drop are activities that we think are optional, nice to-dos.
+If work or other demands increase, we conscientiously drop things so that we can focus on what we need to get done.
+The first things to go are not our chores; what we drop are activities that we think are optional, nice to-dos.

-Alongside the dwindling of life activities are the accumulating symptoms experienced as we become more and more exhausted.
+Alongside the dwindling of life activities are the accumulating symptoms we experience as we become more and more exhausted.

 Looking back I can see that over a six-month period, l slowly gave up nearly every activity that sustained me.

-Working 10-12 hour days with an hour’s drive each way, I was just about managing to cook myself a decent dinner before getting into bed to do it all again the next day.
+Working 10-12 hour days with sometimes a 90minute drive each way, I was just about managing to cook myself a decent dinner before getting into bed to do it all again the next day.

-I had neither access to restorative, well-being resources at work (no team with whom to share the load, I even took on part of another’s job when they left; no help to prioritise so attempted to do everything; no means to speed up recruitment, the vacancy was later gapped) nor time to recharge with my usual outside of work activities.
+I had neither access to restorative, resources at work (no support from manager to prioritise so attempted to do everything; no team with whom to share the load, I even took on part of another’s job when they left; no means to speed up recruitment, the vacancy was later gapped) nor time to recharge with my usual outside of work activities.

-I was so drained and numb I didn’t feel like it anyways.
+I was so drained and numb I didn’t feel like doing anything anyways.

-Now, it’s entirely natural to make space for whatever has arisen and needs our attention.
+It’s entirely natural to make space for whatever has arisen and needs our attention.
 It's a coping mechanism.
-The thing to note is it is not a long-term thing, we can do it for awhile, a season maybe but not longer.
+But it cannot be a long-term thing, we can do it for awhile, a season maybe but not longer.
 We need those nice to-dos.
 They are not selfish-me activities, they serve a very necessary, energising function.

 PS. don't forget to take regular recharge breaks throughout the day, they are just as important.